cinnData/MLearning/12. Clustering/README.md

 * A random choice of *k* samples is taken as the initial set of centers.

-* Every sample is assigned to the cluster whose center is the closest one (in the Euclidean distance).
+* *k* clusters are created so that every sample is in the same cluster as the closest center (in the Euclidean distance).

 * Then, the average of every cluster is taken as the new center and the samples are reassigned based on the new centers.